ppone/docs/accounting/quickbooks-online.md

 - Any changes to invoices imported from QuickBooks that are later modified on Invoiced will not be synced to QuickBooks.
 However, any payments received for imported invoices will be synced.

 - If a line item on Invoiced has a catalog item attached, then the item created on QuickBooks will have its SKU set to the catalog item ID.

+- If a synced payment is refunded on Invoiced, the refund amount will be deducted from the original payment on QuickBooks.

 ## Troubleshooting